hail2u/vim-css3-syntax/README.md

 I drop Media Queries Level 3 support in v0.12.0.
 There is no easy way to support Media Queries properly with `after` syntax plugin like this one, sorry.
-If you want to highlight Media Queries correctly, you must update Vim to 7.4+ or install [JulesWang/css.vim][2].
+If you want to highlight Media Queries correctly, you must update Vim to 8.0+.

 AUTHOR